 Another healthy and delicious quinoa recipe!
 The combination of the salty cheese and olives with the sweet butternut squash is amazing!
 Easy to put together and looks quite attractive.
 This Mediterranean quinoa stuffed butternut squash is a great idea if you are having guests and you want to impress them with something a bit more interesting that doesn’t require too much effort.
+If you want to turn this meal into a vegan one, just skip the cheese and it will still be delicious!

 I am not going to talk again about the health benefits of quinoa as I have already covered this in a couple of posts – the latest Easy Seafood Quinoa Paella recipe and also in the post about my simple quinoa Gluten-free Walnut brownie.
 Besides the great health benefits, I also love the fact that it’s much quicker to cook than rice for example!